 I've noticed that there is a delay before the thumbnails are drawn, up to a few seconds, since the history is changed on both of them, leading to some computing time.
 Could that be the reason you didn't see the thumbnails even with dt_control_queue_redraw_widget(widget)?

 I guess you're right about changing style name locally, giving them a temporary name would probably be better.

 The visual feedback on export will probably be fixed if we make the export + upload a control job (if I understand the process correctly)

 Displaying the iop internal names are probably a bad idea, especially since we're not even checking if the module is turned on or off, but your idea would make it better.

 @Jeremy, I'm not sure how it's handle at the moment, but thanks for pointing that out, we don't want to break our databases!

-#7 Updated by Robert Rosman almost 5 years ago
+#7 Updated by Robert Rosman about 5 years ago

 - File backtrace_dialog.txt added

 Alright, I'd say I've implemented all suggestions above.
 They should be in the git repo by now.